jesse-ai/docs/docs/indicators/README.md

 The return type of all indicators returning multiple values is a `namedtuple` Python object.
 In case you're not familiar with `namedtuple` it's just like a regular tuple but you can also use it as a class object.

-For example here is two ways you could use Bollinger Bands indicator, which as you know, returns three values: `upperband`, `middleband`, `lowerband`
+For example here are two ways you could use Bollinger Bands indicator, which as you know, returns three values: `upperband`, `middleband`, `lowerband`

 1. Use it as a normal tuple:
 ```py